 The per capita income in Croton-on-Hudson in 2010 was $59,580, which is wealthy relative to New York and the nation.
 This equates to an annual income of $238,320 for a family of four.

 Croton-on-Hudson is a somewhat ethnically-diverse village.
 The people who call Croton-on-Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Croton-on-Hudson residents report their race to be White, followed by Black or African-American.
 Croton-on-Hudson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.59% of the village’s residents.
-Important ancestries of people in Croton-on-Hudson include Italian, Irish, German, Polish, English and Russian.
+Important ancestries of people in Croton-on-Hudson include Irish, German, Polish, and English.